 DARPA Robotics Challenge Website

-There are two DARPA Robotics Challenge groups at CMU: A Track A group led by Tony Stentz that will build a robot, and a Track B group (Team Steel) led by Chris Atkeson that will use a DARPA-provided robot.
+There are two DARPA Robotics Challenge groups at CMU: A Track A group (Team Tartan Rescue) led by Tony Stentz that will build a robot, and a Track B group (Team Steel) led by Chris Atkeson that will use a DARPA-provided robot.
 More information on the Atkeson Team Steel effort is provided below.
-The DARPA-provided robot is coming from Boston Dynamics.
-The PETMAN videos on the Boston Dynamics Youtube Channel are relevant.
-Check this channel for new humanoid videos.

 If you would like to join Team Steel, send email to Chris Atkeson: cga at cmu.edu

-If you would like to joint Stentz's effort, send email to Tony Stentz: axs at rec.ri.cmu.edu
+If you would like to join Team Tartan Rescue, send email to Tony Stentz: axs at rec.ri.cmu.edu

 Some prior work on ball juggling by Team Steel